vprusso/toqito/docs/intro_tutorial.rst

 Random POVM
 ^^^^^^^^^^^

-A POVM (Positive Operator-Valued Measure) is a set of positive semidefinite operators {M₁, M₂, ..., Mₙ} that sum to the identity matrix (∑ᵢMᵢ = I).
-Each operator Mᵢ corresponds to a possible measurement outcome, and the probability of obtaining outcome i when measuring a quantum state ρ is given by Tr(Mᵢρ).
-POVMs provide the most general description of quantum measurements allowed by quantum mechanics.

-We may also use the :code:`random_povm` function from :code:`toqito`, and can verify that a randomly generated set satisfies the criteria for being a POVM set.
+We may also use :func:`.random_povm` to randomly generate a POVM, and can verify that a randomly generated set satisfies the criteria for being a POVM set.

     >>> from toqito.measurement_props import is_povm